AwesomedudeX/AarOS/README.md

 ## On First Use:

 You will need to install Python 3.10 or later using the link in the About section.
 After this, you will need to install pip along with the required modules.
-To do this, open up Powershell (step 1 of Running AarOS on Windows Powershell) and type "py -m ensurepip --upgrade".
-Next, just type in these commands to install the required modules:
+To do this, download the get-pip program and save it to a folder.
+Then, navigate to the file, right-click on it and click "Copy as path".
+Next, open up Powershell (step 1 of Running AarOS on Windows Powershell), type "cd", followed by the copied path and press Enter.
+From here, type "./get-pip.py" and wait for the program to install Pip onto your device - it's the Python tool that'll be used to install modules so that you can use them with Python programs.
+Finally, just type in these commands to install the required modules:

 1. pip install seaborn
 2. pip install sklearn